GenesysPureConnect/Plantronics/PlantronicsClientAddIn/README.md

 This example was tested with the [Plantronics DA45][2].
 Minimal testing was done with the [Plantronics Legend UC][3] but some of the device events such as connected/disconnected were inconsistent from the DA45.

+A demo video of this project in action can be seen at http://www.youtube.com/watch?v=pFQC-6TcQSo

 AddIn Features
 --------------
 The AddIn will perform the following actions based on the Plantronics headset event